gr-Spie/github-finder/README.md

 ## How it works
-- Fetching users from Github with API.
+- Fetching users from Github with an API.
-- Displaying a grid of users based on a search query.
+- Displaying a grid of users based on the search query.
 - Showing aditional data of a certain user.

 Not the most exciting application, but it is what it is...